Skip to main content

 If a category-level dimension contains a numeric value, these values are automatically aggregated (by using a sum, average, or count).
 For example, in the screenshot below, the total number of Hours worked for Bakker, Gerrit in 2017 is 108.

-Pivot table fields
+Pivot settings Pivot table settings

-User preferences for pivot table fields
+User preferences for pivot tables

-After changing the series, categories, or values in the pivot table fields, a user can save them as a custom cube view by selecting Save as cube view from the overflow menu.
-They can enter a name for the cube view and select the default view type.
+• Save their custom cube view by selecting Save as cube view from the overflow menu.
+They can enter a name for the cube view and select the default view type (pivot table or chart).
+The saved cube view will show next to the model cube views.

 Tree (hierarchical or grouped data)